Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 #### Create a collection of users in MongoDB

-Create a collection in MongoDB named `users_col` (in the previously created database), and insert a doc in the collection with the following format:
+Create a collection in MongoDB named `users_col` (in the previously specified database in `server.config.js`), and insert a doc in the collection with the following format:

 ```js
 {